 Primary School (Key Stage 2)

-If your child is between seven and ten years old they will be based in our Year 3, 4 or 5 classes based in our San Building.
-Children between the ages of ten and eleven will be in our Year 6 classes in the Li Building.
+If your child is between seven and eleven years old they will be based in our Year 3, 4, 5 or 6 classes based in our San Building.
 They will be inspired by a creative curriculum that links a topic or theme across all the subjects to absorb and engage students in their learning.
 Our older students are expected to take on more roles and responsibilities in school, including House Captains, Global Campus leaders, sports team captains and librarians to name a few.

 As well as our typical timetabled days there are many more opportunities in school to grow.
 We have special events and days, such as Book Week, International Week, Art day and more.
 There are on-going projects and roles throughout the school, like Global Campus and School Council.
 Our dedication to music and sport is second to none and we provide numerous opportunities in these areas of the curriculum.

 We believe that it is our responsibility to inspire our students to develop and grow in all areas of school life.